 DO YOU SELL YOUR STARTER OR YOUR SOURDOUGH CULTURE?

-CAN YOU BAKE BREAD FOR MY WEDDING/PARTY/BUSINESS MEETING?
+CAN YOU BAKE SOURDOUGH FOR MY WEDDING/PARTY/BUSINESS MEETING?

 Thank you for thinking of us as part of your special day!
 Yes!
 We can work with you.

 Shoot us an email or give us a call ( yes we accept phone calls just like in the olden days).